 The amazingly large complex isn't even visible from this vantage.

-It wasn’t quite that bad, though.
+wasn’t quite that bad, though.
 As Sean said, the terrain is flat and being under our own steam was a nice way to spend the day.
 And as we got further and further out of the mess of congestion around the “central” temples, there were fewer tour buses to contend with.
 Sean:

 We read one account from the late 1800’s of a team that took 17 days to reach Siem Reap from Bangkok then hopped aboard their elephants for the hour journey to the temples.
 As two wheeled terrors, it only took us about 15 minutes to get to the main concentration of temples that include Angkor Wat, Angkor Tom and a ton of other smaller shrines.
 Shannon:

 We started out fairly small, visiting a few of the minor temples first.
 As the day wore on, though, and the crowds definitely started to thicken, we decided to abandon our ‘slow and steady’ approach in favor of more of a ‘tour group’ mentality.
 If you can’t beat them, why not join them, right?
 Frustrated by the hordes standing in every spot worth taking a picture, we decided to cast aside any notion of photography for the remainder of the

 Along the Causeway to Angkor Wat

 This picture doesn't convey how enormous this temple really is.

 day and concentrated instead on doing a whirlwind tour of the temples.
 We scoped out the good shots worth coming back to in the days ahead and noted which ones we probably wouldn’t come back to at all.
 With all of the energy we had, we managed to cover the entire Grand Circuit in one day - and logged almost 40 kilometers on our bicycles that day.
 It was a long day, obviously, but well worth it.
 Sean: